跳到主要内容

 HTTP module

-Axios is richly featured HTTP client package that is widely used.
+Axios is a richly featured HTTP client package that is widely used.
 Nest wraps Axios and exposes it via the built-in HttpModule.
 The HttpModule exports the HttpService class, which exposes Axios-based methods to perform HTTP requests.
 The library also transforms the resulting HTTP responses into Observables.

-To use the HttpService, first import HttpModule.
+Once the installation process is complete, to use the HttpService, first import HttpModule.

 @Module({